 The evening begins with the Art Retrospective.
 Students, accompanied by their parents, stroll the hallways of Thoreau viewing artwork that each 5th grader prepared for this event.
 The Art Retrospective is our chance to celebrate the artistic talent of our students and to observe the growth that students have achieved over the years.
 Every student is able to select art pieces created from their entire elementary school experience.
 (Note: you will be asked to provide these pieces – save one or a few each year!)
 The evening concludes with the Arts Night Concert in the auditorium featuring the Thoreau Chorus, Band, and

-Buses will leave from Thoreau around 12:00pm and return no later than 6pm (times are estimated).
-No money or lunch is required.
+Buses will leave from Thoreau and return from Thoreau at a designated time (details will be sent closer to the date).
 The 5th Graders will get a BBQ lunch and ice cream.
-Activities will include unlimited mini-golf, 1 large bucket of golf balls for the driving range, 2 bumper boat rides, 2 bumper car rides, and $5.00 in arcade tokens.
+Activities will include mini-golf, 1 large bucket of golf balls for the driving range, 2 bumper boat rides, 2 bumper car rides, and $5.00 in arcade tokens.

 A slideshow of pictures of students will be shown at the Fifth Grade Celebration Day.
 We will ask parents to contribute photos (from Thoreau classes and events only please).
 Photos should not contain siblings or students from other schools.
 For best quality, please send in the actual size photo and indicate the names of the students in the photos.
 Someone from the 5th grade events committee will email parents with formatting and deadline criteria.
 Please send us any pictures you have taken over the years, old and new.